 What is Chapter 11 Business Bankruptcy?

-Chapter 11 business bankruptcy is designed for businesses that are struggling with debt but not to the point where they cannot maintain operations and/or earn revenue.
+Chapter 11 business bankruptcy is designed for businesses that are struggling with debt but not to the point where they cannot maintain operations and earn revenue.
 The filing allows them to negotiate new arrangements with creditors that must be approved by the bankruptcy court.
 For example, the bankruptcy court might approve a proposal to extend the terms of a business loan from five years to ten.
-The proposal would have to be approved by the creditor as well.
+The plan would have to be approved by the creditor as well.

 Thanks to these new arrangements, the business can repay its debts while maintaining operations and gradually regaining profitability.